Submitting your thesis for examination

 (b) it has been read by your supervisor in its entirety

 Your supervisor must confirm in writing that they have read your thesis and that their view is that it is ready to be examined.
 There are limits to the length of the reduction that can be approved.
-Please see further information about the limits and the process to be followed on the Duration of Study page (under the submitting your thesis early heading).
+Please see further information about the limits and the process to be followed on the How long does a research degree take? page of the For Students website.

 Uploading a PDF to GRAD

 You must upload a PDF copy of your thesis to GRAD using the GRAD Thesis Submission workflow.
 Please see the Guide to the thesis examination process for further advice.
-Please contact Doctoral College Operations in advance of your thesis submission if there are any concerns with this, for example if there are confidentiality or commercially sensitive issues with your research.
+Please contact your Graduate School in advance of your thesis submission if there are any concerns with this, for example, if there are confidentiality or commercially sensitive issues with your research.

 Practice-led research degrees

 Please make sure you are fully aware of the submission requirements for your degree.
 You can find more information by checking the practice-led policy for your faculty or school on the Research Degrees Codes of Practice page on the SES website.